MicrosoftDocs/appcenter-docs/docs/push/service-config.md

 7. Click the **Done** button when you're done with the configuration.

 > [!NOTE]
-> The settings you need here are provided by the vendor service, so you'll have to open up a separate browser or browser window, log into the platform vendor's service, and copy settings between the two browser tabs.
+> The settings you need here are provided by the vendor service, so you must open up a separate browser or browser window, log into the platform vendor's service, and copy settings between the two browser tabs.
 As much as we'd like to automate all of this, or provide you with detailed, step-by-step instructions for completing this configuration, we can't.
 The vendors generally don't expose APIs for collecting the settings we need, and they regularly move things around in their admin UIs as they add new features.
 We'll provide the best instructions we can in the App Center portal and send you off to collect the data we need.

 ## Changing your project's Push configuration